wadelau/wadelau.github.io/hanjst/hanjst-debug.md

 >Hanjst sorted tpl sentence:[span {if \$user['feedback'] lt 3 } class="cls2" {else} {/if}] in Chrome-likes.

-Hanjst allow embedded template sentences which can be mixed with
+Hanjst allow embedded template sentences which can be mixed with a normal HTML element.
+However it is error-prone that the confusions raised by the chars of < (less than) and > (greater than).
+To

 >Hanjst includeScript:	if(1==1){.....